Ho Chi Minh City

 Where to stay?

-Essentially there are two different areas where most people stay when visiting; Phạm Ngũ Lão, the backpacker area where every night is a Saturday night, and services and restaurants cater to the needs of backpackers and budget travelers, or the more family and business friendly Central Business District around streets Đồng Khởi and Nguyễn Huệ, where you find everything from mid-range hotels to good value luxury hotels such as Caravelle Hotel.
+Essentially there are two different areas where most people stay when visiting; Phạm Ngũ Lão, the backpacker area where every night is a Saturday night, and services and restaurants cater to the needs of backpackers and budget travelers, or the more family and business friendly Central Business District around streets Đồng Khởi and Nguyễn Huệ, where you find everything from mid-range hotels to good value luxury hotels.